 Most sails are with 3 – 12.5 square meters but the larger the sail, the lower the control and vice versa.
 However, larger sails can propel you to high speeds.

-Some board offers some level of comfort, especially on its deck.
+Different boards offer different levels of comfort, especially on their deck.
 Boards with decks made from EVA foam are quite comfy and should keep aches away.

 You may lookout for products with daggerboards since they help improve the stability of your board.
 Even those with retractable daggerboards reduce turbulence, allow smoother rides and high speeds.